-Note 9 Convertible Note Payable
+Note 11 Convertible Note Payable

 On March 21, 2022, the Company entered into a Convertible Note Purchase Agreement ("Purchase Agreement") with FTX Ventures Ltd., (the "Purchaser") owner of FTX US ("FTX"), providing for the purchase and sale of a Convertible Note in the initial principal amount of \$100.0 million (the "Note").
-The Note bears interest at a rate of 3.00% per year (compounded semiannually), payable semi-annually in arrears on June 30th and December 31st of each year.
+The Note bears interest at a rate of 3.00% per year (compounded semiannually), payable semi-annually in arrears on June 30th and December 31th of each year.
 Interest may be paid in-kind or in cash, at the Company's option.
-Forty-eight months (the "Maturity Date") after the date of the initial issuance of the Note (the "Issuance Date"), the Company will pay the Purchaser the sum of (i) the outstanding principal amount of the Note, plus (ii) all accrued but unpaid interest thereon, plus (iii) all expenses incurred by the Purchaser (the "Redemption Price").
+Forty-eight months (the "Maturity Date") after the date of the initial issuance of the Note (the "Issuance Date"), the Company will pay the Purchaser the sum of (i) the outstanding principal amount of the Note, plus (ii) all expenses incurred by the Purchaser (the "Redemption Price").
 Payment of the Redemption Price on the Maturity Date will constitute a redemption of the Note in whole.